If things get better with age, then I'm approaching magnificence.

 - covers: achieving goals, productivity, being organized, GTD, motivation, eliminating debt, saving, getting a flat stomach, eating healthy, simplifying, living frugal, parenting, happiness, and successfully implementing good habits.

-- http://clutterersanonymous.net/
+- https://clutterersanonymous.org/

 - a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem with clutter (sounds like something for me).